by Michael Etts, LCSW-C

 Lest this be taken out of context, this does not mean there are no limits placed on children.
 It does mean that love is not withheld as a means of changing a child's behavior.
 And that being loved is not conditional upon meeting the emotional needs of the caretaker.

 The emotionally numbed actually have advantages when going out into the wider world.
 The sense of superiority, superficial confidence and competitive nature make it likely that they will have sufficient means to gain social acceptance.
-Their rage can be contained with one major exception, when an intimate partner threatens to leave or actually leaves.
-Then, the abandonment terror can trigger a dangerous rage.
+And while the rage can be triggered by a undermining their imagined superiority, it can be especially intense when an intimate partner threatens to leave or actually leaves.
+Then, the abandonment terror can trigger a dangerous escalation.
 The pain of the original sacrifice of the true self combined with the frustration that even after that sacrifice, abandonment cannot be prevented, can be overwhelming.
 It can disrupt the equilibrium that numbness had maintained and cause all the original anger to resurface, with potentially violent consequences.

 The emotionally overwhelmed face different challenges.
 Fears of abandonment, self doubt and with no protective illusions of superiority makes them markedly more vulnerable.
 When they go out into the wider world, they are more likely to targeted for abuse by those who view vulnerability in others as a risk free way to discharge their anger (aka, bullies).

 That does not mean that the rage is repressed.
 Rather, it tends to emerge witin the context of stable relationships, often as "innocent" remarks or behaviors, that are "misunderstood."
 If the anger implied in these communications is pointed out, what results is that rage being directed at the self, followed by some degree of emotional collapse.

 Emotional collapse serves a number of purposes: